vmarinhodev/pp/content/projects/mixify/index.md

 featureImage: 'desk_mixins.jpg'
 tags:
   - html
+  - css
   - js
-  - css
-  - gatsby
+  - npm
 highlights:
   title: highlights title
   tagline: highlights tagline
 body:
   ProjectBodyIntro:
     primary:
-      title: mixify intro title
-      subtitle: Lets get Mixing
+      title: Lets get Mixing
+      subtitle: Mixing Code & Drinks
       content: |
-              Mixins is drinks planning app a realistic web application which utilizes many of the main features of JavaScript.
+              Mixins is a realistic, responsive web app which utilizes many of the main features of JavaScript.
 From a user's point of view, Mixins is an online Cocktail recipe book.
-              As responsiveness is a major part of a sound user experience, the UI is responsive, meaning it works on all types of devices.
       image: 'desk_mixins.jpg'
   ProjectBodyHighlight:
     primary:
-      title: mixify Highlight title
-      subtitle: Project for the Knowledge
+      title: The Project
+      subtitle: Simple drinks library
+      content:  |
-      content:  This JavaScript project is coded with Vanilla JavaScript along with HTML and CSS.
+              This project is coded with Vanilla JavaScript along with HTML and CSS using a MVC pattern.
+The user can search for a drink recipe, the application fetches data from the "TheCocktailDB" API.

-                Building on the Budget Project, Mixins is a more advanced project sample.
-It is accessible from a desktop, tablet and mobile devices.
+              The user can then add the recipe to the favourites list for later access, this information will be saved on "localStorage".
       image: 'mixins_per.jpg'
     tools:
-      - js
-      - react
-      - gatsby
+      - JavaScript
-      - Markdown
+      - html
-      - Progressive image loading
+      - css
   ProjectBodyConclusion:
     primary:
-      title:  mixify Conclusion title
+      title:  Reflect
       subtitle: Coding shall be
-      content:  There was definately a
+      content:  |
+              This was a fun project into the javaScript and API's fields.
+Working on Mixins has given me the opportunity to really experiment with JavaScript and API's, and better understanding of how to apply them in a way that is effective and consistent.

+              Although only a single page, I had the chance to learn how to create a library that can be integrated in different environments.
       image: 'mixins_iso.jpg'
 ---